myr-onl/aspen-dev-local/README.md

 ./build.sh
 ```

 This will build the base image, then the dev image on top, bring everything up, and tail the backend logs.
-Wait for: `Starting PHP-FPM in foreground mode...` before doing anything.

 > [!NOTE]
 > The first build can take a while (10–15 minutes on first run) because it downloads and compiles all component parts into the full Aspen image.
+Wait for `Starting PHP-FPM in foreground mode...` before doing anything.

-Then open **http://localhost** and log in with `aspen_admin`.
+Once finished, open **http://localhost** and log in with `aspen_admin`.

 ### 3. Connect your ILS